nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 </box>

 ##### Implementing `AddEventCommandParser`
-Implements the `Parser` interface, parsing these arguments:
+Implements the `Parser` interface, parsing six main arguments:
 1. `contactId`: the one-based index of the contact shown in the GUI.
 2. `eventName`: the name of the event.
 3. `eventStartTime`: the start time of the event.